 A series of 6 videos about implementing and using RESTORE2 in Care Home settings together with some case study based scenarios can be viewed further down this webpage.

-Other RESTORE2Case studies and videos are available on the West Hampshire CCG website.
+Other RESTORE2Case studies and videos are available on the Hampshire, Southampton and Isle of Wight CCG webpage.

 On-line video based NEWS2 and Deterioration training for community and care home staff (HEE)